-The EyeDoctors Optometrists is staffed with highly skilled eye doctors who use the latest technology to help evaluate and treat ocular emergencies.
+The EyeDoctors Optometrists has a team of experienced eye doctors who use the latest technology to diagnose and treat ocular emergencies.
 Emergency eye care may be required for patients who are experiencing acute, painful, or debilitating eye conditions, including eye injuries.
-The The EyeDoctors Optometrists optometrists have the experience, skills, and specialized knowledge in ocular emergencies and they can help administer testing and treatment for a variety of eye care emergencies.
+The EyeDoctors Optometrists in Kansas have the experience and skills to treat various eye care emergencies.

-Certain eye infections like conjunctivitis can cause pain, redness, and swelling in the eyes and be accompanied by discharge.
-It is important to be evaluated by a doctor as soon as possible because eye infections can progress and develop into conditions that can cause vision loss.
-The optometrists at The EyeDoctors Optometrists can properly diagnose eye infections and prescribe the proper treatment.
+Certain eye infections like conjunctivitis can cause pain, redness, and swelling in the eyes and be accompanied by discharge Do not wear contact lenses and see a doctor as soon as possible if you think you have an eye infection.
+The EyeDoctors Optometrists can properly diagnose eye infections and prescribe you the proper treatment.

 Burning or stinging